 As a RIJI interviewer, you are making a positive contribution to the development of young people's work readiness skills and their future employment outcomes.

-This volunteer guide aims to provide interviewers with information on the Real Industry Job Interviews Program, the role of the interviewer and what to expect on the day.
+This volunteer guide aims to provide interviewers with information on the Real Industry Job Interviews Program, the role of the interviewer, pre-event preparation, and what to expect on the day.

 About RIJI